CookiezyCookiezy

 Cookie Consent for Headless Websites

 Cookiezy is a strong fit for headless teams that want API-first control, flexible rendering, and a consent model that can be shared across custom frontends.
-The packaged flow uses the plain-headless adapter plus the shared core runtime, UI, scanner, and CSS files.
+In this context, `headless` describes the project shape, while `plain-html` is the actual base adapter lane shipped inside Platform Core.
+Generated downloads should be paired with a registered production hostname so runtime verification can allow full mode.

 Built for custom stacks where control, performance, and consistency matter.